johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

      * Click **OK** to save your changes

 #### 4. Enable FastCGI module for IIS
+**NOTE: We are encountering a PicklingError when starting the application and are working on the problem now.
+Whenever the error has been fixed the appropriate steps for enabling FastCGI will be added.**

 # Python
 ## Python 2.7.2 32-bit